InitiativesOur involvement in the Community

 - Leave your donation in the envelopes provided at the Thrift Shop,

 CHCA sponsors and trains youth in Grades 9 through 12 who are interested in volunteering at the Chemainus Health Care Centre.
 Their main contribution is socializing with the residents and, at the same time, improving their own communication skills.
 Students work with the activities team doing puzzles, reading, playing checkers or dominoes with the residents.
 They also assist the nursing staff with portering residents to the dining room and helping set the dinner tables.

-Students may apply to become a Candy Striper in September through the guidance counsellor at Chemainus Secondary School.
+Students may apply to become a Youth Volunteer in September through the guidance counsellor at Chemainus Secondary School.
 Students are required to have a current flu shot and a uniform is provided.
 An Orientation session lets them know what they will learn, what is expected of them, and important safety rules.
-It is expected that Candy Stripers will commit at least two hours per week volunteering at the Chemainus Health Care Centre.
+It is expected that Youth Volunteers will commit at least two hours per week volunteering at the Chemainus Health Care Centre.

 Students have an opportunity to achieve the volunteer hours needed in order to graduate, learn how to organize workload around the needs of the residents and staff, and improve communication skills.